Inventories, Demand Shocks Propagation and Amplification in Supply Chains: Data and Methodology

 \subsection{Data}

-\paragraph{Input-Output Data} This paper's primary data source is the World Input-Output Database (WIOD) 2016 release, see \cite{timmer2015illustrated}.
-It contains the Input-Output structure of sector-to-sector flows for 44 countries from 2000 to 2014 yearly.
+\paragraph{Input-Output Data.} The primary data source is the World Input-Output Database (WIOD) 2016 release, see \cite{timmer2015illustrated}.
+It contains the Input-Output structure of sector-to-sector flows for $J=44$ countries from 2000 to 2014 yearly.
 The data is available at the 2-digit ISIC rev-4 level.
-The number of sectors in WIOD is 56, which amounts to 6,071,296 industry-to-industry flows and 108,416 industry-to-country flows for every year in the sample.
-The data coverage of countries and industries is shown in Tables \ref{country} and \ref{industry} in the Appendix \ref{wiodcoverage}.
-The structure of WIOD is presented in Figure \ref{wiod}.
+The number of sectors in WIOD is $S=56$, which amounts to 6,071,296 industry-to-industry flows and 108,416 industry-to-country flows for every year in the sample.
+The data coverage of countries and industries is shown in Appendix \ref{app:data}.

-The World Input-Output Table represents a world economy with J countries and S industries per country.
-The $(S \times J)$ by $(S \times J)$ matrix whose entries are denoted by $Z$ represents flows of output used by other industries as intermediate inputs.
-Specifically, $Z_{ij}^{rs}$ denotes the value of output of industry $r$ in country $i$ sold to industry $s$ in country $j$ for intermediate input use.
-In addition to the square matrix of input use, the table provides the flows of output used for final consumption.
-These are denoted by $F_{ij}^r$, representing the value of output of industry $r$ in country $i$ sold to and consumed by households, government, and non-profit organizations in country $j$.
-Following the literature, I denote $F_i^r=\sum_jF_{ij}^r$, namely the value of output of sector $r$ in country $i$ consumed in any country in the world.
+The World Input-Output Table is an $(S \times J)$ by $(S \times J)$.
+Each element $Z_{ij}^{rs}$ denotes the value of output of industry $r$ in country $i$ sold to industry $s$ in country $j$ for intermediate input use.
+Additionally, the table WIOT includes an $(S\times J)$ by $J$ matrix of final use.
+Each element $F_{ij}^r$ is the value of output of industry $r$ in country $i$ sold to and consumed by households, government, and non-profit organizations in country $j$.
+I denote $F_i^r=\sum_jF_{ij}^r$, namely the value of output of sector $r$ in country $i$ consumed in any country in the world.
 The total value of sold output is $Y_i^r=F^r_i+\sum_s\sum_j Z_{ij}^{rs}$.

-In all the analyses, I drop country-industry-year triplets whose year-on-year output growth rate is lower than -90\% or larger than 57\%, which is the $99^{th}$ percentile of the industry growth distribution.
-The results are consistent with different cuts of the data and without dropping any entry.
-Unless stated otherwise, the analysis in this section includes all industry-country-year combinations in the WIOD data.
+In all the analyses, I drop country-industry-year triplets whose year-on-year output growth rate is lower than -90\% or larger than 57\% ($99^{th}$ percentile of the industry growth distribution).

-For a subset of results, I use the 2002 I-O Tables from the BEA, following \cite{antras_et_al}.
-These are a one-year snapshot of the US production network and cover 426 industries.

-\paragraph{Inventory Data}
+\paragraph{Inventory Data.}

 I complement the Input-Output data with information about sectoral inventories from the NBER-CES Manufacturing Industry Database.
-This dataset contains sales and end-of-the-period inventories for 473 6-digit 1997 NAICS US manufacturing industries from 1958 to 2011.
-I concord the inventory data to the level of WIOD.
+This dataset contains sales and end-of-the-period inventories for 473 6-digit 1997 NAICS U.S. manufacturing industries from 1958 to 2011.
+I collapse the inventory data to the level of aggregation of WIOD.